icflorescu/openshift-cartridge-postgresql/README.md

       }
     });

-### Connect from a local development environment
+### Connect from a local development environment using `rhc port-forward`

-Use `rhc port-forward` to connect from a client application running on your local development machine.
+You can use `rhc port-forward` to connect from a client application running on your local development machine.

 If your PostgreSQL instance is running in a separate gear, you can find its gear id by running: